Permanency Planning Foster/Adoption Program

 - Attend monthly support group meetings in Seattle for Foster Parents, with child care provided.

 What steps do I follow in order to become a licensed Permanency Planning Foster/Adoption Parent?

-Following the orientation, a personal interview with a Permanency Planning social worker will take place.
+Following the informational session, a personal interview with a Permanency Planning Family Specialist will take place.
 Individuals and families then participate in a foster/adoption preparation group and complete a home study.
 You will be assigned a social worker to support you throughout the process.
 When you and your social worker decide that you are ready to have a child placed, you are licensed and matched with a child.

 You can complete the entire process as quickly or as slowly as you need.
 For information, call (206) 694-5713 or e-mail.

 Services For Foster Children

 To make a donation, visit our donation page!